reframe-hpc/reframe/docs/manpage.rst

 ReFrame can automatically set the number of tasks of a test, if its :attr:`num_tasks <reframe.core.pipeline.RegressionTest.num_tasks>` attribute is set to a value less than or equal to zero.
 This scheme is conveniently called *flexible node allocation* and is valid only for the Slurm backend.
-When allocating nodes automatically, ReFrame will take into account all node limiting factors, such as partition :js:attr:`access` options, and any job submission control options described above.
+When allocating nodes automatically, ReFrame will take into account all node limiting factors, such as partition :attr:`~config.systems.partitions.access` options, and any job submission control options described above.
 Nodes from this pool are allocated according to different policies.
 If no node can be selected, the test will be marked as a failure with an appropriate message.